Table of Content

 This guide is intended for entrepreneurs, product managers, founders, and innovators looking to have knowledge of the blockchain development process, and how to integrate blockchain into the businesses.

-Read further to know the step-by-step process of developing an application based on the blockchain.
+Read further to know the step-by-step process of blockchain application development.

 The blockchain is a chain of time-stamped digital records, known as blocks, which are linked together cryptographically.
 Since every record that goes into the blockchain always stays there, it can be traced anytime, and nobody can tamper the blocks of information.